RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 You can display Groups on your sign up form so your subscribers can select which content they want to receive.
 As they sign up, they will be added to the Groups they select.
 When FlipRSS instructs Mailchimp to send out a newsletter, they will receive only the content from the Groups they have selected - so in effect multiple, self-selected RSS feeds.

-Do I need to know code to use RSS feeds?
+Do I need to know code to use RSS Feeds?

 No, not at all.
 RSS is created by platforms or websites and are shared via a URL.
 So all you will need is a link to a valid RSS feed.
 You paste that link into FlipRSS and we do all the hard work.
 It’s the same with RSS readers - you just paste in the link and they are able to extract and style the content to make it readable to you.